edgedb/edgedb/docs/reference/http.rst

 Health Checks
 -------------

-EdgeDB exposes endpoints to check for aliveness and readiness of your database instance.
+|Gel| exposes endpoints to check for aliveness and readiness of your database
+instance.

 Aliveness